Trevor Ariza: Return to the Lakers (2021–2022)

 On August 6, 2021, Ariza signed with the Los Angeles Lakers on a one-year deal worth $2.6 million.
 On October 6, he underwent a procedure on his right ankle.
 He was out for most of the first half, which Lakers head coach Frank Vogel said "did derail most of his season and his impact on our team this year".
 On April 7, 2022, Ariza was waived.
 He played in 24 games with 11 starts, averaging four points and shooting 33.3%.

 Personal life

-On March 18, 1996, Ariza's youngest brother, Tajh Ariza, died after falling out of a hotel room window in Caracas, Venezuela.
-His first son is named after his late brother.
-His son is a five-star prospect and one of the top recruits in the class of 2026.
+On March 18, 1996, Ariza's youngest brother, Tajh Ariza, died at age six after falling out of a hotel room window in Caracas, Venezuela.
+Ariza's older son Tajh, named after Ariza's late brother, is a five-star basketball prospect and one of the top recruits in the class of 2026.
 Ariza also has two children with his wife: son Tristan and daughter Taylor.
+As of 2020, Ariza had a foundation, Choices Mentoring program, which helps young African Americans work toward their professional goals by providing access to tutoring, scholarships, and counselors.

 Ariza's stepfather, Kenny McClary, played at the University of Florida in the mid to late 1980s, and professionally with the Sydney Kings in Australia.

-Ariza is of Turks & Caicos Islands and Dominican descent through his grandfather Osvaldo Ariza (a Turks and Caicos Islander of Dominican descent), and his parents, Lolita Ariza and Trevor Saunders of Grand Turk.
+Ariza is of Turks and Caicos Islands and Dominican descent through his grandfather Osvaldo Ariza (a Turks and Caicos Islander of Dominican descent), and his parents, Lolita Ariza and Trevor Saunders of Grand Turk.
 Ariza once considered changing his citizenship to play for the Dominican Republic national basketball team.
 However, he later accepted an invitation to the Team USA training camp.